 7. Add Occasional Seating

-Occasional seating is often overlooked but is one of the most important elements, especially in living rooms.
+Occasional seating is often overlooked but is one of the most important elements, especially in family room layouts.
 An occasional chair is just what it sounds like — a chair that’s used occasionally and not meant to be pulled up to your seating cluster all the time.
 These pieces can be scattered around the room, but when guests come over, pull them up to the cluster.

 An occasional chair, bench, or stool is also a great opportunity to choose an unusual shape, a fun pattern, or a vibrant color.
 Often their footprints are smaller, so they bring personality without weighing down the space.